The research is in, and it shows that HIIT (High-Intensity Interval Training) is the best way to lose fat.

-So, in order to make the most of our cardio – we need to keep it as short as possible to keep the results from the hard work under the bar.
+So, to make the most of our cardio, it needs to be as short as possible to keep the results from muscle building.

-HIIT Training is the only form of training that allows you to do this.
-As we just discussed you only have to do 3 minutes of cardio to get the full effect, so it’s the answer to your prayers.
+HIIT is the only form of training that allows you to do this.
+As we just discussed, you only have to do 3 minutes of cardio to get the full effect, so it’s the answer to your prayers.

-How To Get The Best Results From HIIT (And Gain Some Size)
+How to Get the Best Results From HIIT

 The most effective way to perform your HIIT?
 Get on the stationary bike.

-Not only is it the most comfortable, easy to manage – and least likely to get you injured – it’s also scientifically proven to get you the best results.
+Not only is it the most comfortable, easy to manage, and least likely to get you injured, but it’s also scientifically proven to get you the best results.

-In fact the recent study done at Stephen F Austin State University shows that the type of cardio you do can greatly affect your strength and size results.
+In fact, the recent study done at Stephen F Austin State University shows that the type of cardio you do can greatly affect your strength and size.

-Due to the use of some of the most dominant hypertrophy and strength producing muscles in the movements: quads, hamstrings and glutes – it appears you can actually increase your strength and size gains by adopting this method.
+Due to the use of some of the most dominant hypertrophy and strength producing muscles in the movements, it appears you can actually increase your strength and size gains by adopting this method.